MetazoaPhylogenomicsLab/FANTASIA/README.md

   -a/--allisoforms      (Optional) Tab-separated conversion file specifying the correspondance between gene and isoform IDs for obtaining a per-gene annotation using all isoforms.
   -p/--prefix           (Optional) Prefix to add to output folders and files (e.g. the species code).
 If not provided, input file name will be used.
   ```

+  At a given point, FANTASIA may raise a warning if your system only has CPUs or the GPU CUDA library version is different than 11.0.
+You can safely ignore this message as the singularity container is prepared to run on CPUs.

 </details>